RicArch97/crownstone-router-firmware/README.md

 #### Regular

-It is recommended to create a virtual machine for Python dependencies.
+It is recommended to create a virtual environment for Python dependencies.

 First install `python3-venv` using your system's package manager